A guide for first-time visitors to gay bathhouses

 Is it safe for a trans person?

-I started this site in March 2026, and it is becoming a collection of guides and reflections, including:
+This site is very new, and my goal is for it to be a collection of guides and reflections, including:

 -